Tor Network

 Onion Encryption

-Before your data leaves your computer, the Tor client encrypts it in three layers, one for each relay:
+As the CosmicNet encyclopedia details, before your data leaves your computer, the Tor client encrypts it in three layers, one for each relay:

 encryption-layers